 Prior to moving in house, Leigh worked as an associate at Linklaters where she built up international experience working in both London and Singapore on complex transactional projects and advisory matters.View profile

-Jonathan was the Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that educates, represents and advises the economically disadvantaged.View profile
+Jonathan was the Student Director of the award-winning student founded, led and operated Aberdeen Law Project, a pro bono organisation that works to support communities in north east Scotland.
+He now sits on the Project’s advisory board.View profile

 Aideen is the Pro Bono & Clinical Legal Education Coordinator at the University of Edinburgh’s Law School.
 Aideen works to facilitate access to justice and educate tomorrow’s legal professionals.